 In addition, the Chesapeake Bay basinwide BMP verification framework provides a structure by which the Bay Program partners will improve consistency through a collective analysis of the effectiveness and efficiency of various BMPs.
 Verification will be viewed as a life cycle process, including initial inspection, follow up checks, and evaluation of BMP performance.

-Enhancing the next generation of decision support tools (Phase 6) The CBP partnership is currently revising the watershed modeling system structure to enhance decision support and to improve accuracy, transparency and confidence.
-The Phase 6 suite of decision support tools will be refined in many ways, including the addition of simulation years, monitoring stations and updated BMP efficiencies.
+Enhancing the next generation of decision support tools (Phase 6 and Phase 7) The CBP partnership has revised the watershed modeling system structure to enhance decision support and to improve accuracy, transparency and confidence.
+The Phase 6 suite of decision support tools has been refined in many ways, including theaddition of ten additional years of real-time water quality monitoring data, high-resolution land cover data, new data inputs from the agricultural community, additional BMPs, and an approach to integrate multiple models into the Phase 6 decision support tools. .
+Further incremental updates to the Phase 6 suite of modeling tools will take place concurrently with the two-year milestone schedule beginning in late 2019.
+These incremental updates will include Partnership-approved inclusion of new BMPs available for planning and reporting purposes, and incremental updates to land use information and optimization tools for cost-effective BMP planning.
+The CBP partnership will also consider additional refinements to develop Phase 7 decision support tools for 2025 and beyond.
+Among other refinements, the Phase 7 decision support tools may integrate further optimization tools, including tools to assess BMP effects on multiple CBP partnership priorities beyond water quality.

-Revisiting watershed model calibration methods with the goal of improving local watershed results Different calibration methods will be assessed for the calibration of flow, sediment and nutrients; a precipitation data set for the entire Phase 6 simulation period from 1985 to 2011 will be developed, applied and calibrated; new calibration stations allowed by the expansion of the simulation period will be applied and calibrated; and assessment in the changes that are due only to the change in the hydrology calibration will be quantified and documented.
+Completed Calibration of the Phase 6 Watershed Model Different calibration methods were assessed for the calibration of flow, sediment and nutrients; a precipitation data set for the entire Phase 6 simulation period from 1985 to 2011 was developed, applied and calibrated; new calibration stations allowed by the expansion of the simulation period wereapplied and calibrated; and the changes that are due only to the change in the hydrology calibration were assessed, quantified and documented.
+A summary of the calibration results is available through the CBP Modeling Team web page.
+A comparison of the WRTDS data and the Phase 6 calibration data are available on the CAST nontidal water quality dashboard.

-Reviewing and tingupdatinghistorical implementation data that has been submitted by the jurisdictions to the CBP partnership, confirming that BMPs are still in place and ensuring that accurate information is included in the modeling tools Information on BMP implementation that is accurate as possible is integral to calibrating the Phase 6 Watershed Model; planning and reporting on future actions; using monitoring data to assess impacts of past efforts, since understanding the factors affecting observed trends in water quality requires a clear understanding of what actions have been implemented over time; and assessing the critical period of 1993-1995.
+Completed Review and update of historical implementation data submitted by the jurisdictions to the CBP partnership, confirming that BMPs are still in place and ensuring that accurate information is included in the modeling tools Information on BMP implementation was submitted and reviewed to ensure maximum accuracy for calibrating the Phase 6 Watershed Model; planning and reporting on future actions; using monitoring data to assess impacts of past efforts, since understanding the factors affecting observed trends in water quality requires a clear understanding of what actions have been implemented over time; and assessing the critical period of 1993-1995.
+BMP implementation historical data submitted by the jurisdictions is available on Phase 6 CAST as annual progress.
+States may resubmit historical BMP implementation data if needed during two-year milestone periods, beginning in late 2019.

 Response of Water Quality Conditions to Management Practices